kaezrr/cv-application/README.md

-# cv-application
+# CV Application

-A web app to create personal resumes.
+A simple react app that lets you create resumes.